DYasser/Dodge_Python/README.md

 # Dodge_Python
-A simple but complex game where the player needs to stay alive as long as possible by dodging all enemies.
-The game becomes hard as time goes by, by itself.
+A simple, yet complex game where the player needs to stay alive as long as possible by dodging all enemies.
+Dodging and staying alive gets harder as time goes by.

 Here are some displays of the game: